wangwenx190/QtMediaPlayer/README.md

 ## Features

 - Full-featured multimedia player
-- Cross-platform: support Windows, Linux, macOS, and mobile platforms in theory
+- Cross-platform: support Windows, Linux, macOS, and mobile platforms **in theory**
 - Easy to build and use

 ## Build

-Since this project makes heavy usage of [Qt RHI](https://doc.qt.io/qt-6/qtquick-visualcanvas-adaptations.html), you'll need **at least Qt 5.14** to use this project.
-It's recommended to use Qt 6.
+Since this project makes heavy usage of [Qt RHI](https://doc.qt.io/qt-6/qtquick-visualcanvas-adaptations.html), you'll need **at least Qt 5.14** to use this project. **It's recommended to use Qt6 or the latest version of Qt**.

 ```cmake
 cmake .